lavanyanallani18/Bank_Customer_Churn_Prediction_and_Strategic_retention_planning/README.md

 ## **Overview**

-Customer churn is one of the biggest profitability challenges in the banking sector.
-Acquiring new customers is far more expensive than retaining existing ones.
-By identifying at-risk customers early, banks can intervene with targeted strategies to improve retention.

-This project applies supervised machine learning techniques to predict customer churn based on demographic, financial, and behavioral data.
-The goal is to help financial institutions understand the drivers of churn and develop data-driven strategies to retain valuable customers.
+Customer retention is a top priority in the banking industry, where losing clients can result in significant revenue loss.
+As a **Data Analyst**, I led the end-to-end analysis and modeling workflow to build a predictive system that helps banks proactively identify customers likely to churn.

+By analyzing behavioral and financial attributes using Python-based tools, I supported the creation of actionable business insights and data-driven strategies to reduce attrition and improve customer lifetime value.

 ---

 ## **Problem Statement**

-Banks face difficulty in predicting which customers are likely to leave and why.
-Without predictive insights, they rely on reactive strategies that are often too late.

-This project addresses this gap by:
+Traditional churn mitigation strategies are reactive and often miss early signs of customer dissatisfaction.
+My goal was to design a predictive analytics solution that allows banks to:

+* Detect potential churners early using historical customer data.
+* Understand which features (e.g., balance, tenure, product usage) drive churn.
-* Predicting churn risk based on historical customer data.
+* Recommend interventions based on patterns discovered in the data.
-* Identifying key drivers of churn (e.g., balance, credit score, tenure).
-* Recommending proactive strategies to reduce churn and improve engagement.

 ---

+## **Role and Responsibilities**

+As the Data Analyst on this project, I was responsible for:

+* Conducting exploratory data analysis (EDA) to uncover trends and risks.
+* Engineering features to capture underlying churn behavior.
+* Preprocessing and preparing data for machine learning.
+* Evaluating model performance and interpreting results.
+* Translating outputs into strategic business recommendations.

+---

-## **Dataset and Features**
+## **Dataset Summary**

-* **Dataset Source:** Internal banking dataset (10,000 records)
+* **Source:** Bank Customer Churn Dataset
+* **Size:** 10,000 customer records
 * **Target Variable:** `Exited` (1 = Churned, 0 = Retained)

-**Feature Categories:**
+### **Key Attributes**

-* **Demographics:** `Geography`, `Gender`, `Age`
+* **Demographics:** Age, Gender, Geography
-* **Financial Data:** `CreditScore`, `Balance`, `EstimatedSalary`
-* **Banking Behavior:** `Tenure`, `NumOfProducts`, `HasCrCard`, `IsActiveMember`
+* **Financials:** Credit Score, Balance, Estimated Salary
+* **Behavioral:** Tenure, Number of Products, Credit Card Ownership, Active Membership

 ---

 ## **Exploratory Data Analysis (EDA)**

-Key insights discovered during EDA:
+Key insights revealed:

-* **Churn Rate:** Around 20% of customers churned.
+* **Churn Rate:** \~20% of customers left, with imbalance in class distribution.
+* **Age Impact:** Churn increases with customer age.
-* **Age:** Older customers were more likely to leave.
+* **Zero Balance:** Customers maintaining zero balance were more likely to leave.
-* **Balance:** Customers with zero balance were highly represented among churners.
-* **Active Membership:** Inactive customers were 2x more likely to churn.
+* **Membership Activity:** Inactive members churned at significantly higher rates.
-* **Product Usage:** Customers with only 1 product had a significantly higher churn rate.
+* **Product Usage:** Low product usage correlated strongly with churn risk.

 ---

 ## **Feature Engineering**

-To improve predictive power:
+As part of data preprocessing, I implemented:

-* **Zero Balance Flag:** Binary feature indicating customers with no account balance.
+* **Binary Flags:** For zero account balance.
 * **Interaction Terms:** Between tenure, credit score, and balance.
-* **One-Hot Encoding:** For categorical variables like geography and gender.
+* **Categorical Encoding:** Used one-hot encoding for features like geography and gender to make them machine learning-compatible.

 ---

-## **Model Development and Evaluation**
+## **Modeling & Evaluation**

-Four classification models were tested and evaluated on performance:
+I collaborated on training and tuning multiple classification models:

 | **Model**              | **Accuracy** | **AUC Score** |
 | ---------------------- | ------------ | ------------- |